Unboxed-Software/solana-course/content/compressed-nfts.md

 2. Initializes the tree config account with appropriate initial values
 3. Issues a CPI to the State Compression program to initialize the empty merkle tree account

-Feel free to take a look at the program code [here](https://github.com/metaplex-foundation/mpl-bubblegum/blob/main/programs/bubblegum/program/src/lib.rs#L887).
+Feel free to take a look at [the Bubblegum program code](https://github.com/metaplex-foundation/mpl-bubblegum/blob/main/programs/bubblegum/program/src/lib.rs#L887).

 ### Mint cNFTs